azr4e1/quidest/content/wiki/workflow-orchestration-kestra.md

 - flow outputs in the Overview tab of the Execution page

 If an output is a file from the internal storage, it will be available to download.

+Outputs let you pass data between tasks and flows.

+Tasks and flows can generate outputs that are passed to downstream processes.
+These outputs can be variables or files stored in the internal storage.

+Similar to inputs, use expressions to access outputs in downstream tasks.
+Use the syntax `{{ outputs.task_id.output_property }}` to retrieve a specific output value of a task.

+If your task id contains one or more hyphens (-), wrap the task id in square brackets, for example: `{{ outputs['task-id'].output_property }}`.

+To see which outputs have been generated during a flow execution, go to the Outputs tab on the Execution page

 ## Revision